 By Sarah McCullough Cornwell

 This is the second post in a series in which I explore what classic film actresses in iconic roles can teach us — and, more particularly, my fast-growing daughter — about the seven classic virtues.
 These posts follow the order of the virtues that Dante encounters in his journey up through Purgatorio.
 The first post was on humility and Ingrid Bergman’s character in Casablanca.
 This post focuses on kindness and what the spirited and witty Jean Arthur can teach us about this virtue.
-Though she has many memorable roles (I highly recommend My Favorite Wife and You Can’t Take It with You), I will focus on her character in Frank Capra’s Mr. Smith Goes to Washington.
+Though she has many memorable roles (I highly recommend You Can’t Take It with You), I will focus on her character in Frank Capra’s Mr. Smith Goes to Washington.

 I want to establish first what I mean by kindness and its opposing vice, envy, and what their relationship is.
 Kindness is a form generosity, to lovingly give of yourself to enhance another’s happiness.
 Kindness is the virtue that can defeat envy, the second deadly sin Dante encounters on his way through the levels of purgatory.
 At its core, envy is to begrudge someone his happiness to the point of outright hatred.